canonical/mongodb-operator/docs/tutorial/t-deploy-mongodb.md

 ```

 ### Generate the MongoDB URI
-Now that we have the necessary fields to connect to the URI, we can connect to MongoDB with `charmed-mongodb.mongo` via the URI.
+Now that we have the necessary fields to connect to the URI, we can connect to MongoDB with `charmed-mongodb.mongosh` via the URI.
 We can create the URI with:
 ```shell
 export URI=mongodb://$DB_USERNAME:$DB_PASSWORD@$HOST_IP/$DB_NAME?replicaSet=$REPL_SET_NAME
 ```